Urinary Bladder Cancer Research

 Cancer of the urinary tract in dogs can affect the kidneys, ureters, urinary bladder, prostate, or urethra (see image below).
 Within the urinary system, the bladder is the location most frequently affected with cancer.
 Compared to cancer in other locations in the body, bladder cancer is unusual, comprising approximately 2% of all cancers in the dog.
-With more than 70 million pet dogs in the United States, however, even unusual cancers like bladder cancer, are problems for thousands of dogs and their families.
+With approximately 70 million pet dogs in the United States, however, even unusual cancers like bladder cancer, are problems for thousands of dogs and their families.

 Frequently Asked Questions by Pet Owners